pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 861 The Power of For Loop

+Today I was handled with a loop with more than 50k of data, the algorithm finished in BigO(n) I think that I can get more speed the time of execution I don't like more than 10 seconds, it's a lot of time.

 #### Day 860 Being Productive

 Today I was solved three bugs in my job, well I start be productive, it's amazing how the study